- What Is It?

 - The baby with achondroplasia has a relatively long, narrow torso (trunk) with short extremities (arms and legs) and a disproportionate shortening of the proximal (near the torso) segments of the limbs (the upper arms and thighs).

 - The baby's fingers appear short and the ring and middle fingers may diverge, giving the hand a trident (three-pronged) appearance.
 Most joints can extend more than normal.
 For example, the knees can hyperextend beyond the normal stopping point.
 Not all joints are lax in this way.
-To the contrary, extension and rotation of the elbow are abnormally limited.
-Hip extension also tends to be limited.
+On the contrary, extension and rotation of the elbow are abnormally limited.
+The hip extension also tends to be limited.

 - Intelligence is generally normal in patients with achondroplasia.
 Enlargement of the brain (megalencephaly) is common and normal with achondroplasia.

 The diagnosis of achondroplasia can be based on the typical physical features, the hallmarks of achondroplasia, evident at birth.
 Characteristic features are also seen by X-rays, ultrasound, and other imaging techniques.
 With ultrasound imaging, the diagnosis can sometimes be strongly suspected before birth.

 The molecular diagnosis of achondroplasia before birth is possible if there is suspicion of the diagnosis or an increased risk (such as when a parent is affected by achondroplasia).
 In families in which both parents have achondroplasia, prenatal diagnosis may be particularly useful, the aim being to distinguish fatal homozygous achondroplasia (with two copies of the defective gene) from heterozygous achondroplasia (with one copy of the achondroplasia gene) from normal.
 Diagnosis before birth is accomplished by examining cells obtained by chorionic villus sampling (CVS) or amniocentesis.

 What can be done for patients with achondroplasia?